 Not currently accepting applications.

-The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites letters of interest from senior African academics and researchers based at universities in Africa to assemble and lead collaborative research projects intended to inform policy and practice on conflict and peacebuilding on the continent.
+The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites applications from senior African academics and researchers based at universities in Africa to assemble and lead collaborative research projects intended to inform policy and practice on conflict and peacebuilding on the continent.

 About the APN Collaborative Working Group Research Grant

-The collaborative working group grant is an initiative and key complement to the field-based and networking components of the APN’s programming.
+The Collaborative Working Group Research Grant is an initiative and key complement to the field-based and networking components of the APN’s programming.
 This grant responds to the need for deep collaboration and engagement of researchers and practitioners on peacebuilding challenges in Africa.
 It also seeks to connect research to policy, promote mentoring of junior scholars by senior colleagues, and to increase the likelihood of impacting policy through the knowledge-production process.

-Collaborative working groups are expected to produce research-based knowledge that is relevant to, and has a significant impact on, peacebuilding policy and practice on the continent.
+Collaborative working groups are expected to produce research-based knowledge and publications that are relevant to—and have a significant impact on—peacebuilding scholarship, policy, and practice on the continent.
 For its part, the APN will work toward inserting the evidence-based knowledge that this group produces into regional and global debates and policies on peacebuilding.

-The APN will support the working group in undertaking original policy-relevant research that focuses on the design, implementation, and impact of peacebuilding mechanisms and processes in conflict-affected African countries and subregions.
-Support is available for research and analysis of the following subject areas:
+The APN will support the working group in undertaking original policy-relevant research that focuses on the design, implementation, and impact of peacebuilding mechanisms and processes in conflict-affected African countries and sub-regions.
+Support is available for research and analysis of issues such as the following:

 Applicants must be scholars or practitioners based in Africa, with the lead investigator based at or affiliated with an African university.
-The competition will be open to joint researcher-practitioner teams (of five to six members) made up of Africans based at or affiliated with universities or regional organizations, government agencies, or nongovernmental, media, or civil society organizations on the continent.
-While the lead investigator must have a PhD, junior lecturers and practitioners are expected to hold a master’s degree with at least two years of work experience.
+The competition will be open to joint researcher-practitioner teams (of five–six members) made up of Africans based at or affiliated with universities; regional organizations; government agencies; or nongovernmental, media, or civil society organizations on the continent.
+While the lead investigator must have a PhD, other members of the research group may be junior lecturers and practitioners, whom are expected to hold at least a master’s degree with two or more years of work experience.

-Team members, either individually or jointly, are also strongly encouraged to contribute to APN’s online and social media platforms (Kujenga Amani, Facebook, and Twitter), as well as APN’s Working Papers series and Policy Briefing Notes.
+Team members, either individually or jointly, are also strongly encouraged to contribute to the APN’s Working Paper series, Policy Briefing Note series, digital forum Kujenga Amani, and social media platforms.

 Terms of the Grant

-Up to two APN collaborative group projects will each be supported by a maximum grant of $60,000 for a period of eighteen months.
+Up to two APN Collaborative Working Group research projects will each be supported by a maximum grant of $60,000 for a period of eighteen months.
 Members of the working group are expected to collaborate and carry out the proposed research project together, and they are therefore expected to meet several times over the project period.
 Funding should be used to support new field research, the review of relevant literature, and the production of a range of outputs, from policy briefs and reports to best-practice models, as well as academic publications.
 These outputs should be published in print and electronic formats.

-- Names, affiliations, professional backgrounds, and highest degree levels of all team members
+- List of All Team Members, including their names, affiliations, professional backgrounds, and highest degree levels attained